 Banks, insurers and P&I clubs use RightShip Qi to supplement their internal risk processes.
 Many insurance brokers also consider RightShip data when delivering premium relief across multiple lines of cover to their customers, in recognition of the superior nature of the vessels they engage.

 Given the current over supply of vessels in the market, it makes economic sense for banks to reduce their risk by financing energy efficient assets, particularly given the typical 25-year investment horizon.
 Financial institutions increasingly factor in sustainability into their financing criteria as the trend towards responsible investment grows.

 An energy efficient vessel has lower fuel costs and better chartering potential, which may lead to a higher initial asset value and a longer period of economic depreciation.
-With more indexed orientated freight rates, inefficient vessels will have smaller margins and a reduced budget for maintenance, crew, conditions, systems and loss control measures.
+With more indexed orientated freight rates, inefficient vessels will have smaller margins and a reduced budget for maintenance, working and living conditions, training and other loss control measures.